Key Takeaways

 Action Checklist

-- K-12 districts: contact your federal programs office to understand your Title I allocation and ESSA Title IV-A Student Support funds (allowable for arts, STEM, and wellness)
+- K-12 districts: ask your federal programs coordinator about your Title I allocation, ESSA Title IV-A Student Support funds, and any unspent balances available for competitive sub-awards to nonprofits